What Is Autism Spectrum Disorder?

 The DSM-5 specifies three levels of ASD, defined by the amount of support an individual requires.
 These levels are assessed at the time of diagnosis and may change over time as a person develops and their circumstances change.

-Level 1 — Requiring Support: Without support, notable difficulties in social communication are apparent.
+Without support, notable difficulties in social communication are apparent.
 Initiating social interactions is challenging.
 Unusual or unsuccessful responses to social overtures of others may be observed.
-Difficulties with inflexibility of behaviour cause significant interference in at least one context.
+Inflexibility of behaviour causes significant interference in at least one context.

-Level 2 — Requiring Substantial Support: Marked deficits in verbal and non-verbal social communication skills.
+Marked deficits in verbal and non-verbal social communication skills.
 Social impairments are apparent even with support.
-Limited initiation of social interactions and reduced or atypical responses are observed.
-Inflexibility of behaviour, difficulty coping with change, or restricted/repetitive behaviours appear frequently enough to be obvious to casual observers.
+Limited initiation of social interactions and reduced or atypical responses.
+Restricted/repetitive behaviours appear frequently enough to be obvious to casual observers.

-Level 3 — Requiring Very Substantial Support: Severe deficits in verbal and non-verbal social communication skills cause severe impairments in functioning.
-Very limited initiation of social interactions and minimal response to social overtures from others.
-Inflexibility of behaviour causes extreme difficulty coping with change and greatly interferes with functioning in all spheres.
+Severe deficits in verbal and non-verbal social communication cause severe impairments in functioning.
+Very limited initiation of social interactions and minimal response to social overtures.
+Extreme difficulty coping with change; interferes with functioning in all spheres.

 Common Co-Occurring Conditions